Lang's Conjecture and Sharp Height Estimates for the elliptic curves $y^{2}=x^{3}+ax$: Sharpness of Results

 One of these quadratic polynomials will have rational roots if and only if $c^{2}-2z^{2}=\pm 1$ for some $z \in \bZ$.
 Such $c$ are members of the recurrence sequence defined by $c_{n}=2c_{n-1}+c_{n-2}$ where $c_{0}=c_{1}=1$.

-Lastly, we must ensure that the resulting values of $a$ are in the correct congruence classes.
+Lastly, we must ensure that the resulting values of $a$ are in the correct congruence classes (as two examples, we require $c \equiv 15,49 \bmod 256$ for $a \equiv 36,20 \bmod 64$, respectively).
 This imposes the restriction that the index $n$ on the recurrence sequences must lie in certain congruence classes.

 For $a \equiv 1,5,7,9,13,15 \bmod 16$, we proceed in the same way.
 Let $a=-\left(c^{4}-1 \right)/256$, and $Q=\left( c^{2}/16, c/64 \right)$.
 Here the polynomial used to ensure that $Q=2P$ is

 and this implies that $c$ is a member of the same recurrence sequence as above.
 Again, we must restrict the index $n$ on the recurrence sequences to certain congruence classes.
 These congruences have larger moduli here since we also require $c \equiv 1 \bmod 64$ so that our expression for $a$ is an integer.